 Buying a new bike is exciting, especially when you have the world’s biggest selection of pre-owned bikes at your fingertips.
-As you start researching and making decisions, all the different options and terminology involved with choosing a modern mountain bike can start to seem overwhelming.
-If you’re looking to take the plunge and try a new Pre-Owned or Certified Pre-Owned mountain bike, these are the basics you need to know to get started.
+As you start researching and making decisions, all the different options and terminology involved with choosing a modern mountain bike can be overwhelming.
+If you’re looking to take the plunge and try a Certified Pre-Owned mountain bike, or any new mountain bike, these are the basics you need to know to get started.

-There are lots of different paths you can follow on your mountain biking journey, and it can take time to really learn what you truly need or want.
-The best part about buying used, especially with an option like Certified Pre-Owned bikes is that it’s easier and more affordable than ever to get on a high quality used bike.
+There are lots of different paths you can follow on your mountain biking journey, and it can take time and experimentation to learn what you really need or want.
+The best part about buying used, especially with Certified Pre-Owned (CPO) bikes is that it’s easier and more affordable than ever to get on a high quality used bike.
+Perks like Guaranteed Buyback make it easy to trade-in your CPO bike for your next bike when you're ready for something new.
 If you have any questions, our Ride Guides are always here to help you on your journey.

 - What type of rider are you?